snoyberg/posa-chapter/warp.md

 or are not robust.
 Note that some languages provide library-level coroutines but they are not preemptive threads.
-Note also that Erlang and Go provide lightweight processes.
+Note also that Erlang and Go provide lightweight processes and lightweight goroutines, respectively.

 As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.